Members and graduates should note the following matters in managing membership and graduateship.

 As a professional body, the Institute requires all members and graduates to fulfil its Continuous Professional Development (CPD) requirements, i.e accumulating a minimum of 15 CPD hours per year including certain Enhanced CPD (ECPD) hours taken from the Institute’s ECPD courses.

 With effect from 1 July 2022, the ECPD requirement at Basic Level has been changed from 3 to 6 hours while the requirement of 15 CPD hours per CPD year remains unchanged.
-A one-year transitional period is applicable for the year ending 30 June 2023 and at least 4.5 ECPD hours should be accumulated from the Institute’s ECPD courses.
+A two-year transitional period is applicable in the CPD years ending 30 June 2023 and 30 June 2024 and during each CPD year at least 4.5 ECPD hours should be from the Institute’s ECPD courses.